-Even the most experienced vapers sometimes have problems getting a new device to perform as expected.
-Due to the many interchangeable components within your vapor device, and the numerous menu options each device has to offer, problems can sometimes occur… but there are always solutions!
+Even the most experienced vapers sometimes have problems getting a new device to perform as expected. .
+Your vape may stop producing smoke or stop working all together after a refill.
+Due to the many interchangeable components within your vape, and the numerous menu options each device has to offer, problems can sometimes occur… but there are always solutions!

 Here are some of the most common issues that vape users experience with their devices and how to resolve them.

 In general, when you are vaping and begin to get a burnt flavor pushing its way up through your chosen e-liquid, there are a few simple solutions.